The Thales Charitable Trust

 The trust's objects grant trustees considerable autonomy, stating they may support charitable purposes for the relief of “the poor, the needy, the sick and the disabled AS THE TRUSTEES SHALL IN THEIR ABSOLUTE DISCRETION DETERMINE.”
 This discretionary power allows flexibility to “meet requests from other causes as they determine appropriate” beyond the core thematic priorities.

-The trustees have demonstrated commitment to strategic, long-term partnerships rather than scattered one-off grants, particularly evidenced by their sustained multi-year support to organizations like the RAF Benevolent Fund and educational STEM charities.
+The trustees have demonstrated commitment to strategic, long-term partnerships rather than scattered one-off grants, particularly evidenced by their sustained multi-year support to organisations like the RAF Benevolent Fund.

 How to Apply